Norm convergence of confined fermionic systems at zero temperature: Proof of the main results

 Thus, we put everything together to find that

 This finishes the proof of the $p=2$ case.

-\textit{ {The $p=1$ case}.} In view of the identity $f(1-f)=0$, we may consider the following decomposition
+Let us prove the $p=1$ case.
+In view of the identity $F (1 - F )=0$ and the non-negativity of $F_n$ and $1-F$ we may consider the following decomposition

-The first term in the right hand side of \eqref{eq 2} is controlled by the difference in $L^2$ norm, established in part (1).
-For the second term, we use again \eqref{convergence minimizers husimi} with the test function $\vp = 1 -f \in L^\infty $.
-It suffices now to take the $N \rightarrow \infty$ limit, which finishes the $p=1$ case.
+The first term in the right hand side of \eqref{eq 2} is controlled by the difference in $L^2$ norm, analyzed above.
+For the second term, we use again weak convergence with the test function $\phi= 1 -F \in L^\infty $.
+It suffices now to take the $n \rightarrow \infty$ limit, which finishes the $p=1$ case.